parnikamathur/parnikamathur/README.md

 ### 🚀 About me

-🎓 I am Parnika Mathur, a Web3 enthusiast and a Full Stack Web Developer.
+🎓 I am Parnika Mathur, a DSA enthusiast and a Full Stack Web Developer.
 I am also pursuing my Bachelor in Computer Science & Engineering and will graduate in mid-2026.

 👨‍💻 I am really enthusiastic about learning new technologies and I am eager to contribute to Open Source Projects.
 I am also into competitve programming and I love solving DSA problems.